 Don’t have unrealistic expectations when starting a new IT career.
 There is a very good chance that you will start your career in an entry-level position and you will be expected to work your way up the corporate ladder.
 Although this may seem like a hard way of becoming a respected professional, it can be a very good thing as you will become known among your peers as a hard worker and, with experience, a knowledgeable one.

 Don’t be afraid to mention to your employer that you are looking to develop your skills and, if the opportunity arises, to progress in your career.
-When new technologies emerge, suggest that you be sent on a training course in order to keep abreast with the latest developments.
+When new technologies emerge, suggest that you complete online training courses in order to keep abreast with the latest developments.
 This benefits not only yourself, but your organisation as well.
 When there is a job opening that you are interested in filling, make yourself available for the role.
 Being proactive will show your employer that you are passionate about what you do and the path that you have chosen

 As you progress through your IT career, don’t neglect to add new skills and certifications to your CV.
 It serves as a record of your experience as an IT professional and, if you ever decide to switch to a different company or to pursue a different IT career path, you will be able to present yourself as a seasoned and well-versed candidate that is willing to put in the hard work that is required to achieve the goals that you have set for yourself.